Windham County Elder Law Attorneys Solve Problems for Seniors

 For Us, It's a Personal Mission

 We take a highly personal, holistic approach to the provision of elder law services.
 We use our myriad services to help our senior clients in all aspects of life, not just those that center on the law and finances.
 We are interested in more than just the law; we have educational backgrounds in social work and other similar fields.
 We consider our senior clients to be part of our family.

-We practice law in many Connecticut counties including Dayville, Hartford, New London, Tolland, Vernon and Windham.
+We practice law in all Connecticut counties including Windham, Tolland, Litchfield, Hartford, Middlesex, Fairfield, New London and New Haven; we also practice law in New York and Massachusetts.
 To learn more about the many elements of our business law practice and how we might help you, connect with us today by clicking here Contact Us to find the form on this website.
 Fill it out and send it in.
 Or just call us at 860.928.2429.